 No matter where you and your furbaby walk, remember to be a good steward and clean up after your pet.
 Help keep the park clean and litter free so you, your pet, and your fellow nature lovers can always enjoy these natural spaces.

 Don’t have time to get to a park?
 The trusted professionals at VIP Pet Services in Plano are happy to help!
-With over 18 years serving the entire Plano area, you know your pet is in good hands and will be treated with the same care and attention you give.
+With over 20 years serving the entire Plano area, you know your pet is in good hands and and attention given to ensure the same care and attention you give.